Skip to Content

 These are the things I wish we had known before we traveled to Skooliepalooza.
 So, read on and be prepared!

-Unlike other van events, the exact location for Skooliepalooza 2024 won’t be given until sometime in January.
+Unlike other van events, the exact location for Skooliepalooza 2026 won’t be given until sometime in January. *See update above*

 This is so people cannot start the ungathering too early.
-If the informal city in the desert pops up too soon, the Bureau of Land Management might have a problem like they did in 2022.
+If the informal city in the desert pops up too soon, the Bureau of Land Management or AZ State Trust Land might have a problem, as they did in 2022.

 Don’t fret about this.
 It’s part of the adventure!